bashrc2/epicyon/code-of-conduct.md

 ## No proprietary software

-This is a Free Software project and there is no intention to support or endorse any software which is proprietary, including that which may be running on client devices.
+This is a Free Software project and there is no intention to support or endorse any software which is proprietary, including that which may be running on client devices or corporate silo systems.
 For example, supporting iThings or Windows users is out of scope of the project.
-It's possible that Epicyon may work with those systems, but if there are problems it's not within the scope of this project to resolve compatibility issues with proprietary browsers or platforms.
+So too would be integration with Twitter or Google's sevices.

 ## Raising concerns